bchainhub/foxar-docs/versioned_docs/version-1/reference/probe/probe-storage.md

 Get the raw value of a contract's storage slot.
 (Slot locations greater than 18446744073709551615 (u64::MAX) should be given as hex.
 Use `probe index` to compute mapping slots.)

-Emit the slot number to get the full storage layout (requires contract to be verified on Etherscan with a Solidity version > 0.6.5 or you must be in a Spark project with a local contract matching the deployed bytecode).
+Emit the slot number to get the full storage layout (requires contract to be verified on Etherscan with a Ylem version > 0.6.5 or you must be in a Spark project with a local contract matching the deployed bytecode).

 The address (_address_) can be an ENS name or an address.